locationtech/jts/doc/JTS_Version_History.md

 * Added `HilbertCode` and `HilbertCurveBuilder`.
 * Added 'MortonCode` and `MortonCurveBuilder`.
-* Improved InteriorPointArea algorithm performance and robustness
+* Improved `InteriorPointArea` algorithm performance and robustness

 ### Bug Fixes

 * Fix `IsValidOp` to handle empty components.
 * Fix `ShapeWriter` to handle Polygons with empty holes.
-* Fix `CoordinteArraySequence` to duplicate coordinate array if needed (rather than fix in place)
+* Fix `CoordinateArraySequence` to duplicate coordinate array if needed to make coordinates consistent (rather than fix in place)

 ## JTS TestBuilder